Where can I fly my Skydio 2/2+?

-Skydio 2 is designed to be easy and fun to operate, and using a few common-sense guidelines should help you to find an appropriate and safe place to launch and fly.
+Skydio 2/2+ is designed to be easy and fun to operate.
+Following FAA guidelines, reading the Skydio 2/2+ Operator Manual, and using a few common-sense guidelines will help you find an appropriate and safe place to fly.

 Follow the law

-In the US, it’s illegal to fly drones within 5 miles of an airport.
+In the US, it is illegal to fly drones within five miles of an airport (without LAANC authorization).
 Always follow FAA guidelines for drone piloting and check out helpful resources like knowbeforeyoufly.org or apps like b4ufly - those are easy and quick methods to help quickly determine if a particular area is safe and legal for flight.

 Fly when your drone can see clearly

-Your Skydio 2 navigates using 45 megapixels of visual sensing from six 200 degree color cameras, building a 3D map of its surroundings that includes trees, people, buildings and more.
-Because it needs to see clearly to navigate past these obstacles effectively, Skydio 2 can only fly in normal daylight conditions.
-Its advanced computer vision won’t work at night or in other low-light conditions.
+Your Skydio 2/2+ navigates using 45 megapixels of visual sensing from six 200 degree color cameras, building a 3D map of its surroundings that includes trees, people, buildings and more.
+It needs to see clearly to navigate past these obstacles effectively, so your drone can only fly in normal daylight conditions.
+Its advanced computer vision does not work at night or in other low-light conditions.
 The Skydio app will warn you of low-light conditions and may suggest you land if there isn’t enough light to fly safely.

-When low on the horizon, the sun can temporarily blind the Skydio 2 cameras depending on the angle of flight.
-Note that your Skydio 2 may be cautious or jerky when flying into the direct sun.
+When low on the horizon, the sun can temporarily blind the cameras on the drone depending on the angle of flight.
+Note that your Skydio 2/2+ may be cautious or jerky when flying into direct sunlight.

 Be cautious around water

-Skydio 2 is not waterproof.
+Skydio 2/2+ is not waterproof.
 Use caution and common sense guidelines when flying at low altitudes over bodies of water wider than 30 feet across, especially when the water is still and mirror-like.
-Check out this article and video for more tips on flying over the water: Flying Your Skydio 2 Near Water
+Check out Flying your Skydio 2/2+ near water for more tips on flying over water.

-- We recommend having a strong GPS signal when flying over bodies of water.
+[warning text="Failure to acquire a GPS lock prior to flight over water may result in erratic flight and/or emergency landing.
+We recommend having a strong GPS signal when flying over bodies of water."]

 Avoid thin structures & reflective surfaces